-Proposed site: Blow Hole South Baseline Comment Rating Natural Science Baseline: More sheltered site so more advanced revegetation than BH site to north Agree with written description of key values, especially having reviewed the landscape context of Waitata Reach and of the wider context of the less accessible and less developed areas of the Sounds Agree with rating ✓ Moderate ✓ Perceptual/ Sensory Baseline: Distinctive landforms Would be useful to have discussion re visibility of mussel farms on approach.
+Proposed site: Blow v Hole South Baseline Comment Rating Agree with rating ✓ Natural Science Baseline: More sheltered site so more advanced revegetation than BH site to north Agree with written description of key values, especially having reviewed the landscape context of Waitata Reach and of the wider context of the less accessible and less developed areas of the Sounds Moderate ¥ Perceptual/ Sensory Baseline: Distinctive landforms Would be useful to have discussion re visibility of mussel farms on approach.
 What is the distant where they become visible?
 What is the distance where they are prominent?
 Visible up to 0.5km away?
+Hudson: Required analysis would go beyond the initial brief, which had salmon farms and site selection as its focus, and would constitute a separate more in-depth site analysis, however the presence of mussel farms has been considered in determining effects at the site scale.
 The 'very dark sky may amplify remoteness' but existing mussel farms already in the bay have night lighting.
-Agree re the memorability of the gateway High-Moderate ✓ Site Associative Baseline: Agree the site lies at the edge of the gateway but that its associative values are more related to the wider context than to this site itself High ✔ OVERALL RATING Natural character baseline Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline High-Moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: Concur with description of site sensitivity given the natural character and landscape baseline and the location at gateway of district wide importance
+Hudson: Comments on night sky darkness and effects from existing mussel farm lighting have been reviewed and amended.
+Agree re the memorability of the gateway High-Moderate ¥ Site Associative Baseline: Agree the site lies at the edge of the gateway but that its associative values are more related to the wider context than to this site itself High ✓ OVERALL RATING Natural character baseline Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline High-Moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: Concur with description of site sensitivity given the natural character and landscape baseline and the location at gateway of district wide importance

-Overall asses sment of Effec ts: Blow Hole South Character component Existing Baseline Rating Effects Resultant rating Natural science Moderate Moderate- Low Perceptual High-moderate Farm shown as sited within the bay (if the bay is defined by a line drawn between the 2 containing headlands).
+Overall asses ssment of Effect ts: Blow Hole South Character Existing Effects Resultant rating component Baseline Rating Natural science Moderate Moderate- Low Perceptual High-moderate Farm shown as sited within the bay (if the bay is defined by a line drawn between the 2 containing headlands).
 But this is a very shallow bay/cove and with the headland at the south end running parallel to the reach, it might be said the farm will be located in the gateway, albeit to the side.
 Visibility of farm on entry to Pelorus Sound from Cook Strait.
 Loss of night sky on entry into Pelorus.
 Moderate- Low Associative High Location reduces size of the 'gateway' and brings working landscape further out into Pelorus Sound and at the entry into Cook Strait Location opposite Kaitira Need further analysis information re gateway location and potential cumulative effects of this site in conjunction with Blowhole Point North.
 Moderate-Low and potentially lower depending on visibility of new farms Overall baseline Natural character Moderate Resultant Natural character Moderate- Low ✓ Overall baseline Landscape Moderate Resultant Landscape It is accepted that the headland adjacent to the site has associative values linked to the recognised "gateway" into Pelorus Sound.
 It is not considered that these values would be compromised in any more than a minor way by the proposal, due to the expansive scale of the context, which will be able to visually accept the proposal'p14.
 I agree that for this farm, the landscape values are reduced to moderate to low.
 However the headland is also close to Blowhole Point South, with the potential for increased effects for the 2 sites when considered together.
-Moderate ✓ and potentially lower depending on visibility of new farms ONC Agreed with assessment of effects ONFL Agreed with assessment of effects
+Hudson: Cumulative effects have been reviewed and amended to incorporate legal advice provided by MPI which post-dates the Drakeford Williams Review.
+Moderate ✓ and potentially lower depending on visibility of new farms ONC Agreed with assessment of effects